Railway roundhouse: Australia

 Valley Heights roundhouse, 75 km west of Sydney, New South Wales, is the oldest surviving roundhouse in Australia, and has been preserved as a railway museum.

 Canada

 The London Roundhouse Project London, Ontario, Canada, is an extensive renovation of the Michigan Central Railroad steam locomotive repair shop which was built in 1887.
 It is to become the new home of Ellipsis Digital and Engine SevenFour, a pair of emerging technology companies.

 The Canadian National Railways roundhouse at the Turcot Yard in Montreal, built in 1906, was the largest ever built in Canada.
 Its demolition in 1962 to make way for the Turcot Interchange illustrated a profound change in transportation habits across North America.

 The Steam Whistle Brewing brewery in Toronto, Ontario is located in the building known as the John Street Roundhouse, a former Canadian Pacific Railway steam locomotive repair facility.

-The Canadian Pacific 374 steam engine is on display at the former CPR Drake Street Roundhouse in Vancouver, now the Roundhouse Community Centre.
-VIA Architecture was the architecture firm responsible for designing the station.
+The Canadian Pacific 374 steam engine is on display at the former CPR Drake Street Roundhouse in Vancouver, now the Roundhouse Community Centre designed by VIA Architecture.